How to Use Feng Shui Colors in Your Interiors?

 Direction 2: South

-Place them in southern areas to boost your public image.
-They energize spaces where you want to shine.
+They boost your public image and bring passion and energy to spaces where you want to shine.

 Direction 3: East